 1. Editorial Process, Peer-Review and Production

-After the acceptance of an article for publication, the in-house editorial staff organize the production of the paper, which entails copy editing, layout and conversion to XML in preparation for publication on the journal website.
+After the acceptance of an article for publication, the editorial staff organize the production of the paper, which entails copy editing, layout and conversion to XML in preparation for publication on the journal website.

 2. Editorial Board Responsibilities